-Regular periods of rest are an important aspect of personal development and forward motion.
-The most relaxed person may not be the one who sleeps twelve hours a day, but the one who knows how to grab catnaps while cruising at 600 miles-per-hour at 35,000 feet.
-Learning to act when it is time to act, and how to be still when it is best to keep still, is the key to obtaining the peace of mind that helps you stay focused when clear focus is needed.
+Regular periods of rest are an important aspect of personal development and evolution.
+The most relaxed person may not be the one who sleeps twelve hours a day, but the one who knows how to grab a nap while cruising at 600 miles-per-hour at 35,000 feet.
+Learning to act when it is time to act, and how to be still when it is wise to keep still, is the key to obtaining the peace of mind that helps you stay focused when a clear focus is needed.

 Consider the spine, which serves as a switchboard for all the nerves of the body that mediate movement.
 When the spine is kept flexible and healthy through proper rest and relaxation, active movement can be undertaken without strain.
 When the spine is held erect in a balanced sitting posture, the inner balancing of meditation can take place.

 Time out.
 Relax, take your shoes off, and sit a spell.
 Let go of thinking.
-Meditate.
+Meditate on just being.

 At the beginning of a major undertaking, reserve energy by pausing for rest and reflection at the start.
 Taking a moment to chart your course before setting out on an adventure protects good timing and brings good fortune.
 This is the point in time where few mistakes have been made and innocence is untainted by ulterior motives.
 Persevere in staying balanced, and you will be able to establish a firm foundation.

 If you find yourself being led by someone going down a misguided path, leave them to their fate or you may well become lost along with them.
 When the road leads nowhere, slow down to a standstill.
 In a case like this, stopping to sit by the side of the road brings good fortune.

 Trying to induce rest through forced rigidity is like expecting a computer to write poetry.
 An essential contradiction makes such efforts useless.
 When you are bone tired, a good sleep is more rejuvenating than a strict form of meditation.